Bev's

 increase 1

-before 2nd marker every k row until there are
+before 2nd marker every knit row until there are

 stitches on holders here, so you can work on the thumb)